mkearney/hex-stickers/README.md

 # hex-stickers

 A repo for my hex stickers.
-You can find all the code used to create the hex logos as well as the [PNGS](PNG) versions and eventually SVG (work in progress).
+You can find all the [code used to create the hex logos](code.R) as well as the [PNG](PNG) versions (eventually I’ll fix the SVG versions).

 ``` r
 list.files("PNG") %>%